 In this posture, the body is made to relax.
 As there is no effort or movement in a corpse (dead body), the endeavor is made to make the whole body relaxed.
 When the body is in a completely relaxed state, full rest is received by the body, and all the veins, arteries, and muscles collect power during this period.

 Savasana (Corpse Pose) is a posture that performed in a supine position i.e. lying on back with face upward.
 This yoga posture makes true the old saying that the best posture is the one, which makes the body relaxed.

 The main characteristic of this posture is that the whole body becomes like a corpse, thereby making the life-energy flow in the body.
-As you can clean a substance by passing it through a sieve, in the same manner when you act as a dead person, then your body and mind becomes completely free from tiredness.
-Just check out the method of this yoga asana and exercise below.
+As you can clean a substance by passing it through a sieve, in the same manner when you act like a dead person, then your body and mind become completely free from tiredness.
+Just check out the step by step guide of this yoga asana below.

 Then concentrate on the front part of your nose.
 Feel that while you inhale, the air is cool and when you exhale, the air is warm.
 During this process, breathe as usual and noiselessly.

 Thereafter, consider yourself as a part of the infinite void (or sky).
 Consider that there is a void inside you and outside you or, greater than the void, the endless universe, which is present everywhere.
 Consider that you are losing your identity and becoming a part of the void.

 Thinking so, be totally motionless and relaxed.
 While you are performing this posture there is a possibility that you will fall asleep.
 However, the purpose of the Corpse Posture is not to induce sleep.
 When you are asleep, you lose control over the breathing process.
 On the contrary, the aim of the Corpse Posture is to regulate the breathing.
 That is the basic difference between this posture and sleep.